 |Grams used:||about 8 skeins|

 |Alterations:||– left out the stripes|

-– went a bit adventurous and got lucky: knit size 2 (38″) despite having the wrong gauge
+– went a bit adventurous and was lucky: knit size 2 (38″) despite having the wrong gauge

-– ignored all the instructions on length up until the armhole and adjusted the lengths to my body measurements as I went.
+– ignored all the instructions on length up until the armhole, then adjusted the lengths to my body measurements as I went.
 As a result the cardigan might be slightly longer than average (I have a long torso and long arms)

 |Needles:||4 mm (US 6/UK 8)|

 |Make Again?||Haha, maybe.
 It’s a great basic pattern, but I wouldn’t dare using any other yarn.
 AND I would definitely try to knit the back and fronts as one piece.|